-After the formation or designation based on the stipulations in Chapter III above, the Arbitration Tribunal shall examine and rule on the dispute between the parties on behalf of BANI and therefore may exercise all of the authority possessed by BANI in connection with examination and passing of resolutions on the dispute in question.
-Before and during the proceeding period the Tribunal may make an effort to encourage amicable resolution between the parties.
-The effort to achieve amicable resolution shall not affect the deadline for examination in the proceeding referred to in Article 4 paragraph (7).
+After the formation or designation based on the stipulations in Chapter III above, the Arbitration Tribunal shall examine and rule on the dispute between the parties on behalf of BANI and therefore may exercise all of the authority possessed by BANI in connection with the examination and passing of resolutions on the dispute in question.
+Before and during the proceeding period the Tribunal may make a legitimate effort to encourage amicable resolution of dispute between the parties.
+The effort to achieve amicable resolution shall not affect the deadline for examination in the proceeding referred to in Article 4 paragraph (6).

 All proceedings shall be conducted closed to the public, and all matters related to the arbitral reference, including documents, reports/notes on sessions, testimonies of witnesses and awards, shall be kept in strict confidence among the parties, the arbitrators and BANI, except to the extent required by law or otherwise as may be agreed by all parties to the dispute.

 Subject to these Rules and applicable law, the Arbitration Tribunal or the sole arbitrator may conduct the arbitration in any such manner as it considers appropriate, provided that the parties are treated equally and that at any stage of the proceedings each party is given a fair and equal opportunity of presenting its case.

 Hearings shall be conducted at a place determined by BANI and the agreement of the parties but may also be at another place if the Tribunal deems necessary with the agreement of the Parties.
 The Arbitration Tribunal may request that meetings be held to examine assets, other goods, or documents at any time and at the required place, with notice as required to the parties, to allow them to be able to attend the examination.
 Internal meetings and sessions of the Tribunal may be held at any time and place, including over the internet, if the Tribunal deems appropriate.